totalgood/dsdh/draft-slides/L1 introduction to data science for digital health.md

 ::: note
 So this course will start with the foundational skills you need.
 For example you will build on your existing understanding of math and spreadsheets to extend that to doing data science entirely in a spreadsheet.
-You'll quikcly see the limitation of the spreadsheet as a data science tool and this will motivate your eagerness to move on to more programatic approaches to data science.
+You'll quickly see the limitation of the spreadsheet as a data science tool and this will motivate your eagerness to move on to more programmatic approaches to data science.
 You'll learn how to write small python programs that automatically accomplish everything you learned in the spreadsheet exercises, and more.
-You'll progress from descriptice statistics, to data cleaning and transformation, and finally into data modeling.
+You'll progress from descriptive statistics, to data cleaning and transformation, and finally into data modeling.
 :::

 # Loading data